 Octopus hen-and-chicks (S. octopodes) develops offsets at the end of runners several inches long, which makes it resemble the arms of an octopus.

-There are hundreds of species of bellflowers available, but the low-growing clumping kinds are best suited for trough gardens.
+There are hundreds of species of bellflowers available, but the low-growing clumping kinds are best suited for galvanized troughs.
 They bear blue or white dainty bell-shape blooms.